Bixilon/Minosoft/doc/Performance.md

 ## Code simplicity

 Code should be simple.
 I try to write everything as simple as possible, not like Minecraft.
-Minecraft has a lot of pieces that not understandable.
+Minecraft has a lot of pieces that are not understandable.
 Normally simple codes is faster.

 ## Beging lighter